tmax818/vero_text/intro.rst

 Python was written in 1991 by `Guido van Rossem <https://gvanrossum.github.io/>`_.
 He named the language after the British comedy troop `Monty Python <http://montypython.com/>`_.

+.. sidebar:: Interesting Note:

+    Take a moment to visit the Python creator's website.
+It seems to be an axiom that the biggest programming superstars all have the most lackluster websites.
+Follow his links and read a bit.
+This will help immerse you in the Python culture.
+This is one, you know?

 .. image:: ./images/guido.png
     :class: logo
     :width: 200px